 \subsection{Void-Solid Interface Metrics}

-The full pore geometry, comprised of domains $\Omega_{\text{solid}}$ and $\Omega_{\text{void}}$, can also be described by the characteristics of the interface separating these domains.
-As many flow conditions within a porous media are characterized by their void-solid interfaces, quantifications of these interfaces are useful in describing pore geometries.
-Metrics to describe the quantity, roughness, and the directionality of these interfaces are outlined here.
+The pore geometry, consisting of domains $\Omega_{\text{solid}}$ and $\Omega_{\text{void}}$, can be characterized by the interface between them.
+Since flow conditions in porous media often depend on these void-solid interfaces, quantifying them helps describe pore geometries.
+This section outlines metrics for measuring the quantity, roughness, and directionality of these interfaces.